2026 | Update on Provincial Attestation Letters

 Reporting to IRCC International students’ Enrolment Status

-As a Designated Learning Institution (DLI) in Canada, the University of Saskatchewan is required to report to Immigration, Refugees and Citizenship Canada (IRCC) the enrollment status of international students who have applied for a study permit as of June 1, 2014 and are enrolled in a program of study of at least six months in duration.
+Since June 1, 2024, as a Designated Learning Institution (DLI) in Canada, the University of Saskatchewan is required to report to Immigration, Refugees and Citizenship Canada (IRCC) the enrollment status of international students who are study permit holders.
 To learn more about the compliance reporting and student enrollment status options, please visit the IRCC website.

 Reporting will take place twice a year at the discretion of IRCC.
 The University of Saskatchewan will receive an email notification from IRCC when a report becomes available for completion and submission.